GregThompsonMN/HomeData/README.md

-# HomeData
+# 1425 Penn
-Static Hosted Data for Home Use
+Web-hosted data for use by/at my home.